droe/sslsplit/README.md

 SSLsplit implements a number of defences against mechanisms which would normally prevent MitM attacks or make them more difficult.
 SSLsplit can deny OCSP requests in a generic way.
-For HTTP and HTTPS connections, SSLsplit removes response headers for HPKP in order to prevent public key pinning, for HSTS to allow the user to accept untrusted certificates, and Alternate Protocols to prevent switching to QUIC/SPDY.
+For HTTP and HTTPS connections, SSLsplit removes response headers for HPKP in order to prevent server-instructed public key pinning, for HSTS to avoid the strict transport security restrictions, and Alternate Protocols to prevent switching to QUIC/SPDY.
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

 As an experimental feature, SSLsplit supports STARTTLS and similar mechanisms, where a protocol starts on a plain text TCP connection and is later upgraded to